VCGithubCode/portfolio-project-2/README.md

 ![Mockup Image](assets/images/dac-mockups.avif)

-The Date, Age, and Birth year Calculator is a quick, easy, and straight to the point app, for people that want to know an age, birth year, or difference between two dates.
+The Date, Age, and Birth Year Calculator is a simple and straightforward web app for anyone wanting to quickly determine an age, birth year, or the difference between two dates.

-The Date, Age and Birth year Calculator strives to be a resource for people that have a question about these three choices without the confusion or ruggedness of the current options available on the web.
+This tool aims to be a resource for those seeking answers to these questions without the complexity or clutter often found in other online options.

 [Click here to take a look at the Live Webapp](https://vcgithubcode.github.io/portfolio-project-2/)

-# Authors
+# Author

 - [@VCGithubCode](https://www.github.com/VCGithubCode)